RadheTians/Compiler-Design-Tool-In-Java/README.md

 # Compiler-Design-Tool-In-Java

-This is the Tool which can implement the phages of Compiler-Design which is developed in Java programming lanuage.
+This is the Tool which can implement the phages of Compiler-Design which has been developed in Java programming lanuage.

 # About